furmangg/automating-azure-analysis-services/README.md

 Note: This solution will not properly detect all running queries if you have setup replicas in your Azure Analysis Services.

 ### [ADFv2](https://github.com/furmangg/automating-azure-analysis-services/tree/master/ADFv2)

+These ADFv2 samples were published before ADF supported connecting to web activities with the ADF managed service identity (MSI).
+Certainly you can use that instead of clientID/secret.

 #### ResumeAzureAS